 My answer is no. Magic is one of the most grossly misunderstood parts of the Holy Scriptures.
 I have received several questions from Christians and even pagans describing magic as 'unbiblical.'
 On the other end of the spectrum, I receive many messages wanting to learn more about the Biblical magic popularized by various disciplines and traditions such as Kabbalah, Esoteric Christianity, and Hoodoo.

-These misunderstandings stem primarily from the fact that the magic in the Bible has been so severely distorted due to mistranslations and misinterpretations.
-However, in recent times, many have wrenched kabbalistic and mystical symbolism for use in divination and magic that were an integral part of the Ancient Jewish practice.
+These misunderstandings stem primarily from the fact that the magic in the Bible has been severely distorted due to mistranslations and misinterpretations.
+However, recently, many have wrenched kabbalistic and mystical symbolism for divination and magic, which were an integral part of Ancient Hebraic practice.

 However, magic is not practiced by an average man, which is why I understand that several Jewish and Christian people discourage the pursuit of such knowledge and power as dangerous and irresponsible.